 Commander: Colonel Dudley M. DuBose (of the 15th Georgia)

-Inspection Location: Chaffin’s Farm near the James River
+Inspection Location: New Market Heights, north of Deep Bottom near the James River

 Weapons: Enfield Rifles, Springfield Rifles, and Richmond Rifles

-- 20th Georgia, Captain William Craig, 181 officers and men PFD
+- 20th Georgia, Captain Henry C. Mitchell, 173 officers and men PFD

-- Confederate Inspection Report P-15: Benning’s Brigade, September 19, 1864; Inspection Reports and Related Records Received By the Inspection Branch in the Confederate Adjutant and Inspector General’s Office.
+- Confederate Inspection Report P-13: Benning’s Brigade, August 9, 1864; Inspection Reports and Related Records Received By the Inspection Branch in the Confederate Adjutant and Inspector General’s Office.
 (National Archives Microfilm Publication M935, Roll 10: Inspection Reports P-12 – 39-P-24); War Department Collection of Confederate Records, Record Group 109; National Archives Building, Washington, D.C. ↩

 - SOPO Editor’s Note: “Effectives” generally means men carrying muskets, so no commissioned officers are included.
 “Present for Duty” includes commissioned officers.
 So this number probably should be lower then the PFD.
 Instead, the Inspector wrote the same number for both, obviously an error.
 I did not accidentally make a typo.
 The inspector typed it this way. ↩